tzagim/tzbot/README.md

 You may add as many objects as you want.
 The bot will forward messages from all the chats in the `source` field to all the chats in the `destination` field.
 Duplicates are allowed as it already handled by the bot.

+It is also possible to enter several different filters on the same source.

 Installing
 ==========